grahamkirby/race-timing/src/main/resources/individual_race/README.md

 * Prize categories

 In many cases these are equivalent, but there may be differences.
-For example, the races listed above (from the [Midweek Series](https://www.fifeac.org/events/fife-ac-events/midweek-series.html)) use the following:
+For example, the races listed above (from the senior [Midweek Series](https://www.fifeac.org/events/fife-ac-events/midweek-series.html)) use the following:
 * Runner categories:
-    * FU20, MU20: Female Under 20, Male Under 20
+    * FU20, MU20: Female/Male Under 20
-    * FS, MS: Female Senior, Male Senior (age 20-39)
+    * FS, MS: Female/Male Senior (age 20-39)
-    * F40, M40: Female Vet 40, Male Vet 40 (age 40-49)
+    * F40, M40: Female/Male Vet 40 (age 40-49)
-    * F50, M50: Female Vet 50, Male Vet 50 (age 50-59)
+    * F50, M50: Female/Male Vet 50 (age 50-59)
-    * F60, M60: Female Vet 60, Male Vet 60 (age 60-69)
+    * F60, M60: Female/Male Vet 60 (age 60-69)
-    * F70+, M70+: Female Vet 70, Male Vet 70 (age 70+)
+    * F70+, M70+: Female/Male Vet 70 (age 70+)
-* Prize categories: WO, MO, FU20, MU20, F40, M40, F50, M50, F60, M60, F70, M70
+* Prize categories:
+    * FU20, MU20: Female/Male Under 20
+    * FO, MO: Female/Male Open
+    * F40, M40: Female/Male Vet 40 (age 40-49)
+    * F50, M50: Female/Male Vet 50 (age 50-59)
+    * F60, M60: Female/Male Vet 60 (age 60-69)
+    * F70+, M70+: Female/Male Vet 70 (age 70+)

+In these races there are no prizes specific to the Senior (20-39) age range, but instead there are open prize categories for which all runners are eligible.

-Category options can be configured via the race configuration file:
+The four veteran age groupings are fixed; the following category options for individual races can be configured via the race configuration file:

-* Senior or junior race, determining the runner categories (default: senior)
+* Whether senior or junior race, determining the runner categories (default: senior)
-* Whether or not there should be Open prize categories (default: true)
+* Whether or not there are Open prize categories (default: true)
-* Whether or not there should be Senior prize categories (default: false)
+* Whether or not there are Senior prize categories (default: false)
 * The numbers of prizes to be awarded in Open, Senior and veteran age categories

 ## Processing results for an individual race ##